cleaner-bot/website/mkdocs/docs/antispam.md

-# Mitigation Strategies
+# Anti Spam

-Mitigation strategies analyze recent messages (traffic) and looks for patterns.
+Analyzes recent messages (traffic) and looks for patterns.
 If a pattern is found, we will automatically block all messages matching that pattern.

-Dynamic rules automatically expire after they haven't been triggered for some time.
+Patters expire after they haven't been triggered for a while.

 This is the primary defense against raids or other kinds of spam that is directed to only one guild.